 You are a great mom.
 Believe that and repeat that.

-Lastly, I want to share one more thing.
+Lastly, in closing, I want to share one more thing.